- The 5 Most Common Pains of IBS

 Prescription Medication

-If OTC medicine isn’t the way to go to manage IBS flare-ups, there is also the option of prescription-based medications these are wind ranging and should only be considered after consulting with your medical provider.
+If OTC medicine isn’t the way to go to manage IBS flare-ups, there is also the option of prescription-based medications.
+These are wide-ranging and should only be considered after consulting with your medical provider.

 An At-Home Food Sensitivity Test can be a good starting point for IBS sufferers looking to optimize their diet and find out which foods might be causing an IgG reaction.

 The YorkTest Premium Food Sensitivity Test takes just a few minutes to collect a blood sample.
-It’s a simple finger-prick blood test you can take at home then send back by post to our accredited laboratory for analysis.
-We test for reactions to 200 foods and you receive your results online within 7 days.
+It’s a simple finger-prick blood test you can take at home and then send back by post to our accredited laboratory for analysis.
+We test for reactions to 200 foods, and you will receive your results online within 7 days.